canonical/vanilla-framework/templates/docs/patterns/chip.md

 ## Chip with dismiss

-Chips have the option to be dismissed.
-Include the `p-chip__dismiss` button wrapping a close icon.
+Chips have the option to be dismissed by including a button with a `p-chip__dismiss` class.

 <div class="embedded-example"><a href="/docs/examples/patterns/chip/with-dismiss" class="js-example">
 View example of the dismiss chip pattern